hashicorp/nomad/website/source/guides/operations/upgrade/index.html.md

 Following the successful upgrade of the servers you can now update your clients using a similar process as the servers.
 You may either upgrade clients in-place or start new nodes on the new version.
-See the [Decommissioning Nodes guide](/guides/node-draining.html) for instructions on how to migrate running allocations from the old nodes to the new nodes with the [`nomad node drain`](/docs/commands/node/drain.html) command.
+See the [Workload Migration Guide](/guides/operations/node-draining.html) for instructions on how to migrate running allocations from the old nodes to the new nodes with the [`nomad node drain`](/docs/commands/node/drain.html) command.